wilddog64/python-multi-request/README.md

 ### make check-port80 and health check

 * make check-port80 use `nc` to check port 80 for a given system.
 This ensure service is listening (this one does not show when you run make without parameters)
-* make healcheck use curl to hit api endpoint http://localhost/healthcheck to ensure server is functioning
+* make healthcheck use curl to hit api endpoint http://localhost/healthcheck to ensure server is functioning

 ### make upload-data and make run-test